Flirty Fishing: Practice

-The Children of God practised flirty fishing and escort servicing from 1974 until 1987, when it was officially abandoned, in part because of the AIDS epidemic.
+The Children of God practised flirty fishing and escort servicing from 1974 until 1987, when it was officially abandoned in part because of the AIDS epidemic.

 Researcher Bill Bainbridge obtained data from TFI suggesting that, from 1974 until 1987, members had sexual contact with 223,989 people while practicing Flirty Fishing.
-As the women were expected to keep exact records of their "fruits" (successes), a 1988 statistic showed that more than 223,000 men had been "fished" since 1978—and that FFing had nevertheless continued into 1988.
-Though the cult had no problem ignoring Christian norms on fornication, it did follow Christian beliefs when it came to birth control.
-Sources differ on whether birth control was forbidden or simply discouraged.
-The practice also resulted in numerous pregnancies, the offspring of which were termed Jesus babies by the organization.
+Though the cult had no problem ignoring Christian norms on fornication, it did follow Christian beliefs when it came to birth control, sources differ on whether birth control was forbidden or simply discouraged.
 According to Don Lattin, between 1971 and 2001 "more than 13,000" children were born to followers of David Berg; "women with six, eight, 10, 13 kids were not uncommon" in the Family.
 The "first child conceived through 'flirty fishing', was born to Berg’s common-law wife, Karen Zerby", but was fathered by "a waiter she picked up in the Canary Islands".